harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/gitops-pipeline-steps.md

 Enter your application name in the **Application** field.
 Currently, this field does not support Harness expressions.

-If **Hard Refresh** is enabled, the application status will be hard refreshed when retreiving the information.
+If **Hard Refresh** is enabled, the application status will be hard refreshed when retrieving the information.

 The data will be returned as a JSON payload that will be parsed by the step.
 The response can be referenced using Harness expressions in subsequent steps.